BrenoEnrico-MDSantos/Telecom-Churn-Prediction-with-ML-/README.md

 4. Uplift Analysis on customers at risk:
     - A/B groups (simulated intervention and response across clusters);
     - The predicted churn labeling becomes the target for WOEEncoder;
+    - Uplift must be paired with Residual CLV for even stronger priority
     -  Calculation of Uplift and profiling to assess feasibility of interventions;
 5. PBI Dashboards for churn situation, clusters, states and campaign predictions.